oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 ## Check org membership

-The `signIn` function will need to check whether a user belongs to an organization.
-If the user is in an org, the app's frontend should redirect them to the backend to complete their login flow with their identity provider.
+The `signIn` function in `signin.tsx` will need to check whether a user belongs to an organization.
+If the user belongs to an org, the app's frontend should redirect them to the backend to complete their login flow with their identity provider.
 This redirect ensures that malicious software affecting the user's browser or device has no chance to intercept or inspect the OIDC exchange between your app's backend and the user's identity provider.

 This logic expects the backend to return a numeric organization ID when it runs the `onUsernameEnteredFn` function to look up the username.
 If the user isn't in an org, that function will return `null` and the user will continue to password authentication.